Questandachievement7Developer/OrionSystem/README.md

-# OrionSystem
+# OctopusAI
-An project about Pushhing the computing capabilities to the limit by giving the computer a freedom to process the data and React using Context Based Neural Architechture
+An project about Creating a self aware and sentients AI by pushing current gen Processor memory and all hardware Capabilities to its limit

+## You can call him octoAI

 This Project is merged with q7OS